 All proposals are required to be routed in GU-PASS for institutional review and approval prior to the sponsor’s deadline.
 All faculty and staff can access GU-PASS “anytime-anywhere” by using their GU Net IDs and passwords and GU-supported browsers (Firefox, Chrome, and Internet Explorer).
 For FAQ for GU Pass please go here.
-Please contact your Cluster Research Administrator as your first point of contact for initiating a proposal.
+Please contact your Cluster Research Administrator (CRA) as your first point of contact for initiating a proposal.
 If you do not have a CRA please contact ORS at firstname.lastname@example.org

 The proposal format depends on the requirements of the sponsor.
 Most sponsors have policies and procedures for submission of proposals and might require the use of specific application forms.
 Other sponsors are less directive.
 In any case, PIs should obtain most recent versions of guidelines and should follow the required proposal format.
 Proposals generally include the following components: